-In addition, Biden promised that taxpayers would not be on the hook for the bank’s losses.
-Time will tell if he fulfills such a promise and whether or not this is symptomatic of more turbulence for the financial sector.
+Biden promised that taxpayers would not be on the hook for the bank’s losses.
+Time will tell if he fulfills his promise or whether this is symptomatic of more turbulent times ahead.

-Worth noting about SVC; the majority of the customers were hedge funds and venture capitalists.
-They weren’t your Average Joe working some nine-to-five, busting their chops to pay rent.
-That’s nothing this bank was about.
+Worth noting about SVC; the majority of their customers were hedge funds and venture capitalists.
+These weren’t your Average Joes working a nine-to-five job, busting their chops to pay rent.
 Their customers were heavy hitters.
 No way they deserve a bailout from Uncle Sam, right?
 We’ll see.

-Some are theorizing that the banking crisis is only the beginning of the Elite’s desire to transform world economies into a global digital currency.
+Some are theorizing that the banking crisis is only the beginning of a move to a global digital currency.
 If this were to happen, freedom as we know it would evaporate.
-Social credit scores like they have in China are effectively equivalent to muzzles on dogs.
+Social credit scores like they already have in China are the equivalent of muzzles on dogs.

-If one feels the need to speak against their Government and does so, their assets are promptly frozen until such sentiments are recanted; thoughts control in the purest sense.
-It is easy to deduce why those in power want cash abolished.
-Controlling the masses is infinitely easier to do when you can track their purchases and consumption habits.
+In China, should one desire to speak against their Government and do so, their assets are promptly frozen; thoughts control in the purest sense.
+It is natural to deduce why those in power desire the abolishment of cash.
+Controlling the masses becomes infinitely easier when one can track their purchases, consumption habits, and effectively their needs.

-Rest assured, turbulent times lie ahead.
-Just look at how much the world changed from a virus no deadlier than the common flu.
+Turbulent times lie ahead.
+Look how much the world changed from a virus that proved no deadlier than the common flu.